-A Marmorkuchen (German Marble cake) usually satisfies everyone everyone at the table… those who like chocolate AND those who like vanilla.
-Vanilla cake batter is swirled with chocolate cake batter, and the end result is a pretty “marbled” appearance.
-This German Marble Cake recipe with Eierlikör ramps up the flavor with the addition of your Oma’s favorite (and quite tasty) Eierlikör, which is mixed into both batters giving the cake an extra tasty flavor.
+A Marmorkuchen (German Marble cake) usually satisfies everyone at the table: those who like chocolate AND those who like vanilla.
+Vanilla cake batter swirled with chocolate cake batter, resulting in a pretty “marbled” appearance.
+This German marble cake recipe with Eierlikör ramps up the flavor by adding your Oma’s favorite (and quite tasty) Eierlikör, which is mixed into both batters to add extra tasty flavor to the cake.

 What is Eierlikör?

-For those of you unfamiliar with it…an Eierlikör is a potant sipping liqueur made from egg yolk, vanilla, rum, and a little brandy.
-It’s thick enough to be a dessert topping (and tastes quite delicious over ice cream).
-Imagine a slightly thicker egg nog, but with rum and brandy… and no nutmeg.
-(And yes, there is alcohol in it.
-It’s my understanding that the alcohol bakes out, and it should be just fine for kids… maybe make the glaze with milk instead of the liqueur if you are concerned).
+An Eierlikör is a potent sipping liqueur made from egg yolk, vanilla, rum, and a little brandy.
+It’s thick enough to be a dessert topping and tastes delicious over ice cream.
+Imagine a slightly thicker egg nog but with rum and brandy and no nutmeg.
+And yes, there is alcohol in it.
+It’s my understanding that the alcohol bakes out, and it should be just fine for kids.
+(Maybe make the glaze with milk instead of the liqueur if you are concerned.)

 Don’t have Eierlikör?
 Here’s my recipe for making it at home.
 Eierlikör Recipe for Baking